In sports and in life, CONNECTION is as important as everything else put together.

 A Journey Through Connection and technology

 As the Internet and Google began to rise, I shifted my focus to assisting struggling technology projects on the verge of failure.
-By introducing a new format of connection, I was able to ensure that these projects were completed on time and within budget.
+By replacing the measurable connection with Gestalt connection, I was able to ensure that these projects were completed on time and within budget.

 The ability to connect to create something bigger than the sum of the parts is a crucial life skill of the 21st century